mojofunk/alta-doc/LIBMOJO-TODO.md

 ## Core

+FilePath/filesystem::Path class instead of boost::filesystem::path?
+benefit/cost.
+It would just be a simple class with is_utf8/16_encoded with str() method to get a std::string.
+Then we can use external API for conversion etc, or we could just use std::string for simplicity

+Define NO_EXCEPT or just use noexcept? no need for compat with cpp03

+Define MOJO_DECLARE_NON_COPYABLE

+Rename DEFINE_ALL_TYPEDEFS to DEFINE_ALL_ALIASES

 Add single header and multiple implementation files and then select which will be used/compiled at build time based on platform/options